Spoilers ahead

 Memory and Forgetting

 In the book, memory is unreliable, malleable, and often self-serving.
 Rachel’s final words, once vivid to Amor, become blurred in the family’s collective account.
 Each retelling weakens the original claim, making those who benefit from inaction doubt its authenticity.
 Galgut’s narrative structure, with its temporal gaps and indirect narration, mirrors this process.
-What happened is less important than how it is remembered, and that distinction shapes the novel’s emotional tone.
+What happened is less important than how it is remembered, and that distinction governs the novel’s emotional tone.

 The National Implication of the Broken Promise